Irish Pension Compliance - Last verified 9 May 2026

 Confirm your payroll software is on a 2026 release

 Contact your payroll provider.
 Ask for explicit written confirmation that your current version supports AEPN lookups, phased contribution calculations, and NAERSA submissions.
-BrightPay, Collsoft, Thesaurus, Big Red Book, and Sage have all published public readiness statements.
+BrightPay, Collsoft, Thesaurus, Big Red Book, Sage, Parolla, SimplePay, and Payback have all published public readiness statements.
+If you are still running Surf Payroll - it was discontinued in January 2025 and cannot retrieve AEPNs.

 - 3